Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 ```

 Environment variables imported from a `secrets` property are used like regular
-environment variables defined in a `env_vars` block.
+environment variables defined in an `env_vars` block.

 ### Example of secrets with files